raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 ---

-Balanced words can be composed through insertion and deletion.
+Balanced words can be composed through insertions and removals.
 If we insert a balanced word at the beginning, end, or anywhere within another balanced word, the result is a balanced word.
-And if we delete a balanced word from the beginning, end, or from within another balanced word, the remainder will be a balanced word.
+And if we remove a balanced word from the beginning, end, or from within another balanced word, the remainder will be a balanced word.

-These properties of composition and decomposition follow directly from the two diffences and prefixes rules:
+These properties of composition and decomposition follow directly from the differences and prefixes definition of balanced words:

 #### Concatenating balanced words results in a balanced word.
 Consider two balanced words, `(()())` and `()`.
 Their mountain diagrams are:

 ```